suhussai/GoogleDocApiScript/README.md

 - can read a google doc file (.txt)  or native google doc files and add to the content and upload it back to google drive
+- can also read and update google docs native format file (buggy)
 - added -h help feature that shows basic usage info

 TODO:
+- separated logical components into different files --> done
 - funtionality to specify which file user wants to update ---> done
  - perhaps display list of files available to user